-- 1) Data fundamentals: Excel, OpenRefine, Trifacta Wrangler, and WinPur - 2) Data visualization: Flourish, Tableau, Power BI, ChatGPT - 3) Predictive modeling: BigML and Google AI
+- 1) Data fundamentals: Excel, Tableau Prep, and JASP - 2) Data visualization: Flourish, Tableau, Power BI, ChatGPT - 3) Predictive modeling: BigML

 During the OJP or CS, participants will be able to practice with the tools discussed during the webinars or others, in coordination with the mentors.
 However, the main focus is given to the tools that are free to use.
 Excel will be the main tool for data cleaning and analysis.
 Power BI has a free version that will be available for all of our learners to carry out data exploration.
-Also, the free version of Flourish is good enough to carry out the work of data visualization practice in our course.
-Lastly, we will offer a short-term learner license of Tableau for participants in the data visualization track, which gives full access to the app.
+Also, the free version of Flourish is good for carrying out the work of data visualization practice in our course.
+Lastly, we will offer a short-term learner license of Tableau and BigML for participants in the course, which gives full access to the app.